ISO 9001 ensures quality for The Code Company's digital publishing clients

 This is very simple; we just run each file through php -l which is the linter that is built into PHP itself.

 This simple check has only triggered on a few commits over the time we’ve been using it, but each time it has prevented errors on production sites.
+Combined with IDE hinting and auto-formatting, these potential issues become non-existent.

 Zac Scott